Graduate Degree Programs > MAS-IC

 All students must select either an advanced or a specialized course for the fulfillment of their capstone project requirement.
 To serve as a capstone, the selected project in that course must be comprehensive, and include a final report and an oral presentation (delivered live, using online presentation technologies).

-Admission is limited to students who hold the Bachelor's degree, or its equivalent, from an accredited college or university of recognized standing and who have established their eligibility for graduate standing at the University of California according to Academic Senate regulations.
-They also must comply with other requirements regarding preparation for advanced study in the domain of Integrated Circuits including mastery of content equivalent to EE 40 (Introduction to MicroElectronic Circuits) and EE 105 (MicroElectronic Devices and Circuits) courses.
+Admission is limited to students who hold the Bachelor's degree, or its equivalent, from an accredited college or university of recognized standing and who have the appropriate preparation for advanced study in the domain of Integrated Circuits including mastery of content equivalent to EE 40 (Introduction to MicroElectronic Circuits) and EE 105 (MicroElectronic Devices and Circuits) courses.

-The application is currently open through the Graduate Division's website (under the name Master of Advanced Study in Integrated Circuits) and is due by September 1, 2013.
-Admitted applicants will begin in January 2014.
+The application is completely online and is currently open through the Graduate Division's website (under the name Master of Advanced Study in Integrated Circuits) and is due by September 1, 2014.
+Admitted applicants will begin in January 2015.

 Tuition & Fees